Warren Hern: Background

 Hern earned his B.A. at the University of Colorado in 1961.
-He triple-majored in Speech, Anthropology, and Chemistry.
-He attended medical school at the University of Colorado, earning his M.D. in 1965, after which he served as a Peace Corps doctor in northeast Brazil for four years.
+He triple-majored in speech, anthropology, and chemistry.
+He received his M.D. from the University of Colorado School of Medicine in 1965, after which he served as a Peace Corps doctor in northeast Brazil for four years.
 He earned his M.P.H. degree at the University of North Carolina School of Public Health in 1971, and his Ph.D. in epidemiology from the same school in 1988.

 He has been board certified in Preventive Medicine since 1978.

 In 1973, Hern was asked to help found a private, non-profit abortion clinic in Boulder, Colorado.
 After his position was eliminated, Hern entered into private practice, creating the Boulder Abortion Clinic in 1975.

-On January 22 in 2025, on the fiftieth anniversary of opening his own private clinic, Hern retired from practicing medicine.
+On January 22, 2025, on the fiftieth anniversary of opening his own private clinic, Hern retired from practicing medicine.
 His practice will continue to offer late-term abortion services.